Sallouni17/NightFury/README.md

 ## 🙏 Acknowledgments

-- Hugging Face for transformers library
+- Hugging Face for transformer models
+- FastAPI for the web framework
-- YouTube for transcript API
+- YouTube for the transcript API
-- FastAPI and Next.js communities
-- NVIDIA for CUDA support

-## 📞 Support

-For questions or issues:
-- Open an issue on GitHub
+- Open source community for various libraries
-- Check the troubleshooting section
-- Review the API documentation

 ---

-**Made with ❤️ for the HackOdisha 2025 Hackathon**</content>
+**Built with ❤️ for innovation and learning**</content>
 <parameter name="filePath">z:\HackOdisha\yt-summarizer\README.md